jdcantrell/kodiak/README.md

 - ux for publish but not latest
 - Don't add two new lines between consecutive .. image:: tags
 - make .. images:: support multiline .. image:: docinfo tags
+- use a translator to create images the actual html size?
+We'd then have a preview writer and a publish writer, this seems pretty reasonable

 Done:
 - Resize thumbnails on preview page instead of using full images